Every hour you spend sitting watching TV makes you more likely to die from inflammation-related diseases, Melbourne researchers have found."

 This study analyses data from the Australian Diabetes, Obesity and Lifestyle Study (AusDiab) first collected in 1999-2000 from 11,247 participants (the baseline study).
 The study aimed to provide national data on the number of people with diabetes, obesity, high blood pressure and kidney disease in Australia.
 A proportion of these participants filled out a follow-up questionnaire in 2004-2005 and a third survey was conducted in 2011-2012.

 The recent paper used data from 8,933 baseline participants who had responded to a questionnaire delivered by a trained interviewer.
-They were asked how much time they spent watching TV or videos in the last seven days, and about their social and economic characteristics (such as age, gender, education and household income), medical history (such as type 2 diabetes and heart disease), and health-related behaviours (such as smoking, and diet).
+They were asked how much time they spent watching TV or videos in the last seven days, and about their social and economic characteristics (such as age, gender, education and household income), medical history (such as type 2 diabetes and heart disease), and health-related behaviours (such as smoking, physical activity and diet).

 Out of 896 deaths, 130 were attributable to inflammatory-related causes that were not cancer or cardiovascular diseases over a median follow-up period of 13.6 years.

-Cardiovascular disease and cancer were excluded in this study as associations between these conditions and TV-viewing had already been explored in AusDiab and other cohorts
+Cardiovascular disease and cancer were excluded in this study as associations between these conditions and TV-viewing had already been explored in AusDiab and other cohorts.

 Researchers then specifically calculated the association between TV-viewing and other diseases for which inflammation is an accompanying characteristic.